car251290/REACT--Docker/README.md

 JENKINS_HOST=username:password@myhost.com:port
 curl -sSL "http://$JENKINS_HOST/pluginManager/api/xml?depth=1&xpath=/*/*/shortName|/*/*/version&wrapper=plugins" | perl -pe 's/.*?<shortName>([\w-]+).*?<version>([^<]+)()(<\/\w+>)+/\1 \2\n/g'|sed 's/ /:/'
 Example Output:

-cucumber-testresult-plugin:0.8.2
-pam-auth:1.1
-matrix-project:1.4.1
-script-security:1.13
-...
-For 2.x-derived images, you may also want to

-RUN echo 2.0 > /usr/share/jenkins/ref/jenkins.install.UpgradeWizard.state
-to indicate that this Jenkins installation is fully configured.
-Otherwise a banner will appear prompting the user to install additional plugins, which may be inappropriate.

 Updating plugins file
 The plugin-installation-manager-tool supports updating the plugin file for you.

-Example command:

-JENKINS_IMAGE=jenkins/jenkins:lts-jdk11
-docker run -it ${JENKINS_IMAGE} bash -c "stty -onlcr && jenkins-plugin-cli -f /usr/share/jenkins/ref/plugins.txt --available-updates --output txt" >  plugins2.txt mv plugins2.txt plugins.txt
-Upgrading

-All the data needed is in the /var/jenkins_home directory - so depending on how you manage that - depends on how you upgrade.
-Generally - you can copy it out - and then "docker pull" the image again - and you will have the latest LTS - you can then start up with -v pointing to that data (/var/jenkins_home) and everything will be as you left it.

-As always - please ensure that you know how to drive docker - especially volume handling!

-Upgrading plugins

-By default, plugins will be upgraded if they haven't been upgraded manually and if the version from the docker image is newer than the version in the container.
-Versions installed by the docker image are tracked through a marker file.

-To force upgrades of plugins that have been manually upgraded, run the docker image with -e PLUGINS_FORCE_UPGRADE=true.

-The default behaviour when upgrading from a docker image that didn't write marker files is to leave existing plugins in place.
-If you want to upgrade existing plugins without marker you may run the docker image with -e TRY_UPGRADE_IF_NO_MARKER=true.
-Then plugins will be upgraded if the version provided by the docker image is newer.